WannaCry Ransomware: Could it happen to your Media Production Company?

 “MatrixStore has been proven in a major real-world hack against a production company to have not only kept data safe during that attack but also to have tracked/audited that the data was safe.
 There simply wasn’t a filesystem interface for the hackers to walk through and the security on the API meant the hackers would have had to have had access to a special set of keys.
 We call this Digital Content Governance.
 No system is full-proof but can digital content governance provides extra layers of security.”

 In your Digital Content Governance strategy the following considerations should be included:Disaster recovery and business continuity via replicationFull protected audit of actions on the cluster (including reads, writes, updates and administration actions)Lock-down media library access to API only, therefore restricting access from common protocols (e.g. filesystems) and protecting access to only those with security credentialsIf Samba (SMB) is to be used mounting it externally avoids some of the security holes.
 Furthermore, the Samba instance can be given access to only a subset of the assets (e.g., not the full media-archive)These and many other features are detailed in MatrixStore security datasheet.

 The OM View: How to keep your data safe from ransomware

 Gone are the days when data sat disconnected to the rest of the organisation on tapes on shelves.
 They weren’t that good anyway.
 Fires have burned down many an archive.

-Normally at this point it is common to say “don’t worry but attacks are rare and you are unlikely to be a victim of crime.”
+Normally at this point, it is common to say “don’t worry but attacks are rare and you are unlikely to be a victim of crime.”
 They aren’t rare.
 You will be attacked.
-Don’t be a victim.
+Don’t be a victim of ransomware.

 About Object Matrix